Nanpean: China clay

 Nanpean was one of the most important centres in the clay country for administration, management, processing, research, transport and supply, and the village reflects that economic function.
 It was a centre supplying the social, religious, Education|educational and commercial needs of an area remote from older settlement centres.

 Imerys is a very prominent company in district and it owns most of the china clay pits.
 It also has a refinery (known as Goverseth) on the outskirts of the village and has its mineral selling facilities in Nanpean.

 Transport

 The Newquay and Cornwall Junction Railway (a branch from the Cornish Main Line at Burngullow) opened as far as Nanpean in 1869 and was extended in 1874 to connect with the Par to Newquay branch at St Dennis Junction.
 The railway only carried goods traffic so there was never a passenger station at Nanpean; the southern section remains open for china clay trains.

 Sport

+Cornish wrestling

+Cornish wrestling tournaments were held in Nanpean in the 1800s and 1900s in following places: